 - salt and pepper to taste

 - 1 ½ cup shredded cheddar cheese

 - 1-2 tablespoons butter for buttering the dish

 - Preheat oven to 350F.

-- Boil the eggs.
-Let them cool, then peel and slice them also.
+- Boil the 6 eggs for about 6 minutes.
+Let them cool, then peel and slice them.

 - Chop the ham and set it aside.

 - Butter the inside of a 9x9 inch baking dish and sprinkle bread crumbs on the bottom and sides.